Skip to main content

 The Benefits of Workers Compensation Insurance

-If you have staff working for your painting business, you’ll need workers compensation insurance.
-This policy can help cover medical expenses and lost wages for employees who get injured or sick because of their work.
+If you have staff working for your painting business, you'll need workers compensation insurance.
+This policy may help cover medical expenses and lost wages for employees who get injured or sick because of their work.

 The cost of workers comp depends on several factors, such as the number of employees and the type of work they do.
 Your total payroll and whether you choose to cover yourself as the owner also determine the premium cost.